 The solo process temperature controller needs to be setup before we can communicate to it.
 The default setting is ‘Off’ for the On-Line Configuration.
 Here is the way to change into the different modes in the Solo.

-In the Initial Setting Mode we will change the on line configuration to on and make the changes to the Modbus settings as follows: 9600 Baud, Even, 7 Data Bits, 1 Stop Bit, Modbus ASCII Format.
+In the Initial Setting Mode we will change the online configuration and make the changes to the Modbus settings as follows: 9600 Baud, Even, 7 Data Bits, 1 Stop Bit, Modbus ASCII Format.
 We will leave the default unit number as 1.

 Our controller is now set to communicate.